 If you're still stuck, check out our Culture Pledge pack.
 Whatever stage your company culture is at; it's filled with expert culture tips and processes to help you and your team develop.

-This one expands on question five by asking the employee directly if they know where they specifically fit into the company goals.
+This one expands on the previous staff satisfaction question by asking employees if they know where they fit into the company goals.
 If they have a clear idea of what their role is and how it impacts on the wider business, then culture is good.

 If your staff know who to turn to and can easily access necessary information, give yourself a pat on the back.
 This is usually a sure sign that you're managing your team well.

-It's all about the tribe mentality.
+This staff survey question zones in on your tribe mentality.
 When individuals feel part of a team, their confidence soars.
 When contributions are valued and appreciated, you're likely to see an improvement in employee self-worth, and subsequently, their achievements.

 Lack of team cohesion - on the other hand - can dampen creativity, reduce morale and make work for your staff more stressful.
 This will negatively impact business productivity, so it's important you take note and make adjustments.

 It can also be an indication that you respect your employees’ views and ideas, promote diversity and offer the right amount of help and support to anyone experiencing difficulties.

 Achieving a good work-life balance is a key part of a healthy company culture and should therefore be on any employee satisfaction survey.

-A flexible working schedule is top of 68% of employees’ wish lists, followed 62% who want an appropriate workload.
+A flexible working schedule is top of 68% of employees’ wish lists, followed by 62% who want an appropriate workload.

-Feel free to use these in your company - at least twice a year - to record progress, learn from mistakes and Pledge to change your culture for the better.
+Feel free to use these staff satisfaction survey questions in your company - at least twice a year - to record progress, learn from mistakes and pledge to change your culture for the better.